An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 and then it bombs when you run it.
 This procedure should of course not be accepted when strict checks are in force.

-Stored procedures are a special case, in so far that you have always gotten a warning if you call a non-existing stored procedure:
+Stored procedures are a special case, since you get a warning if you call a non-existing stored procedure:

 The message for this condition has varied over the versions, but it has been there since SQL Server 4.x at least.
-SQL 2008 says
+The current wording of the message reads:

 The module 'bad_call' depends on the missing object 'no_such_sp'.
 The module will still be created; however, it cannot run successfully until the object exists.